warehouse worker

 Little evidence to assess support

-National Guard Youth ChalleNGe Education, Work readiness activities, Soft skills training, Case management, Job search assistance Tested in multiple settings Less than high school diploma or GED, Young adults (aged 16-24) East North Central, Illinois, Michigan, Wisconsin, South Atlantic, Florida, Georgia, North Carolina, East South Central, Mississippi, West South Central, Texas, Mountain, New Mexico, Pacific, California Short-term
+Tested in multiple settings Unemployed, Young adults (age 16-24), Less than a high school diploma or equivalent East North Central, Illinois, Michigan, Wisconsin, South Atlantic, Florida, Georgia, North Carolina, East South Central, Mississippi, West South Central, Texas, Mountain, New Mexico, Pacific, California Short-term

 Supported